TIPConsulting/GemmaM0_SuperSketcherz/README.md

 ## Design

 Each shoe has a pair of exposed leads - one shoe has leads on front, the other shoe has leads on the back.
 These leads, when closed, will form a closed circuit like clicking a button.
-The leads on the shoes are orthognal to each other, so when you tap the shoes together they will form a \# pattern.
+The leads on the shoes are orthogonal to each other, so when you tap the shoes together they will form a \# pattern.
 This will close both circuits and instruct the processor to turn on the lights.

 ## Switch Proof of Concept